dematerializer/unicode-emoji-data/README.md

 [..., { /* emoji datum */ }, ...]
 ```

-Array of emoji data for the latest stable (v4) / beta (v5) unicode emoji version.
+Array of emoji data for the latest stable (4) and beta (5) unicode emoji version.

 Example of an emoji datum when directly using the raw `emojiDataStable` or `emojiDataBeta` array: